PhscZ/stupidspeed/README.md

-# stupidspeed (programming language speed benchmark)
+# StUpIdSpEeD (programming language speed benchmark)

 Measures the speed of programming languages in the simplest ways possible.